This PDF is the current document as it appeared on Public Inspection on 09/20/2012 at 08:45 am.

 Paperwork Reduction Act

-The information collection requirements contained in this rule were previously approved by the Office of Management and Budget as required by the Paperwork Reduction Act, 44 U.S.C.
-3501, et seq., and assigned OMB Control Number 3141-0014.
-The OMB control number expires on November 30, 2015.
+The information collection requirements contained in this rule were previously approved by the Office of Management and Budget (OMB) as required by 44 U.S.C.
+3501 et seq. and assigned OMB Control Number 3141-0014 which expired.
+The NIGC is in the process of reinstating that Control Number.
+The final rule does not require any significant changes in information collection under the Paperwork Reduction Act of 1995, 44 U.S.C.
+3501 et seq.

-For the reasons set forth in the preamble, the Commission amends 25 CFR part 547 as follows:
+For the reasons set forth in the preamble, the NIGC revises

 PART 547—MINIMUM TECHNICAL STANDARDS FOR CLASS II GAMING SYSTEMS AND EQUIPMENT